Physical (Olivia Newton-John album): Legacy and controversies

 Newton-John was one of the first artists to invest in music videos.
-The 1978 album Totally Hot was her first one to feature videos accompanying all the singles from the album, but they were very simple, being primarily composed of Newton-John singing in the studio.
-The music videos of the songs of Physical are more complex, and were one of the firsts to present a plot line, and not just a video of the artist performing the song.
-According to Olivia Physical video album director, Brian Grant, Newton-John's record company and management were reluctant about the project at the first moment: "I suppose there was a little nervousness at first.
-But, [Olivia] got us out here because she liked what we had done [...]".
+The 1978 album Totally Hot was her first to feature videos accompanying all its singles, but they were very simple, being primarily composed of Newton-John singing in the studio.
+The music videos for the songs of Physical are more complex, and were some of the first to present a plot line, and not just a video of the artist performing the song.
+According to Olivia Physical video album director, Brian Grant, Newton-John's record company and management were reluctant about the project: "I suppose there was a little nervousness at first.
+But, [Olivia] got us out here because she liked what we had done".
 Newton-John herself was a supporter of the music video industry, as she commented in a Billboard article about the Olivia Physical production:

 "I think this is the way albums will go in the future: visuals with the music.
 I got to be a different personality and play another side of myself."

-The record company also was afraid of the public and media feedback about the themes featured on Olivia Physical, especially these included in the music video made for the title track.
-The music video of "Physical" is considered very innovative, with a simple, but cohesive plot, and several sexual innuendos (including homosexual contexts) which also are featured in the song.
+The record company was also afraid of the public and media feedback about the themes featured on Olivia Physical, especially those included in the music video for the title track.
+The music video of "Physical" is considered very innovative, with a simple, but cohesive plot, and several sexual innuendos (including homosexual contexts) which are also featured in the song.
 The music video was a great success and helped the single to be one of the biggest commercial phenomenons of the early 1980s, but also attracted several controversies.
 After receiving numerous complaints, two Utah local radio stations (Provo's KFMY-FM and Salt Lake City's KSL-FM) banned the song from its playlists.
 According to a station's program manager "The lyrics are more suggestive than most songs.
 It goes the one additional step".
-These weren't the only radio stations which banned the song from its playlists.
+These were not the only radio stations which banned the song from its playlists.
 Several adult contemporary radios (many with Mormon affiliations) across North America also banned the single, causing a lower peak at number twenty-nine on the U.S. Adult Contemporary chart.
-Newton-John usually had a large audience on adult contemporary radio (she has eight #1's on the U.S. AC chart), but the loss was offset by the massive audience that "Physical" had on the pop radio, listened to by a younger audience.
+Newton-John usually had a large audience on adult contemporary radio (she has eight number-ones on the U.S. AC chart), but the loss was offset by the massive audience that "Physical" had on pop radio, listened to by a younger audience.
 Later she recovered the adult contemporary audience with the next single, "Make a Move on Me", which peaked at six on the U.S. AC chart.
 MTV originally cut the music video ending, because "the beefcakes surrounding Newton-John turned out to be gay".